Listeria: Frequently Asked Questions

 Time to Chill

 - Your refrigerator should register at 40° F (4° C) or below and the freezer at 0° F (-18° C).
 Place a refrigerator thermometer in the refrigerator, and check the temperature periodically.
-During the automatic defrost cycle, the temperature may register slightly higher than 40° F. This is okay.
+During the automatic defrost cycle, the temperature may temporarily register slightly higher than 40° F. This is okay.

 - Refrigerate or freeze perishables, prepared food, and leftovers within two hours of eating or preparation.
 Follow the 2-Hour Rule: Discard food that's left out at room temperature for longer than two hours.
 When temperatures are above 90° F (32° C), discard food after one hour.